 Bathing baby isn’t just a cleansing routine; a warm, relaxing bath sets the stage for a beddy-bye routine that hopefully will lead to a long, peaceful night’s sleep.
 So make bath time an evening affair.
-At the end of a long day (all that eating, sleeping and pooping is bound to wear a little one out!) fill an infant-sized tub or sink with warm water (no more than 90-100 degrees F) and a mild soap.
-(Important safety note: NEVER ever leave a baby, toddler or small child unattended in the bath—not even for a minute!)
+At the end of a long day, fill an infant-sized tub or sink with warm water (no more than 90-100 degrees F) and a mild soap.
+(Important safety note: NEVER ever leave a baby, toddler or small child unattended in the bath””not even for a minute!)

 At first, if your newborn makes it through the bath without dozing off, consider your bath a smashing success–but as she gets older and starts to make eye contact, react, smile and even laugh, bath time can become a rollicking good time if you belt out some nursery rhymes or throw in a few sessions of “peek-a-boo” with the shower curtain.

 My youngest is now almost 2, and we can crack each other up doing “Old MacDonald Had a Farm” (even if he insists that the bear and the cat both say, “Meow!”)

 Of course, toys make everything more fun.
 My kids have amassed a huge array of bath paraphernalia over the years–this Sassy pull-and-go boat is a big hit because it zips through the tub super-fast–but then again, your little one might have just as much fun with an old plastic cup.
 An older baby or toddler can spend a good half hour filling up the cup with bath water, emptying it out, and filling it up again.
 (The magic of cause and effect!)